On the Descriptive Complexity of Groups without Abelian Normal Subgroups

 \begin{proof} As $G$ is semisimple, we have that $S = \langle x, y \rangle$ is non-Abelian.
 Let $f : G \to H$ be the bijection Duplicator selects.
-By \Lem{LemmaProdSimple}, we may assume that $f(S) \cong S$ (though $f|_{S}$ need not be an isomorphism); otherwise, Spoiler can win with $2$ pebbles and $1$ round.
-Furthermore, we may assume that $f(S) = \langle f(x), f(y) \rangle$ setwise; otherwise, Spoiler can win with $4$ pebbles and $2$ rounds.
+We may assume that $f(S) \cong S$ (though $f|_{S}$ need not be an isomorphism); otherwise, Spoiler can win with $2$ pebbles and $1$ round by pebbling the generators $(x, y)$ for $S$.
+Furthermore, we may assume that $f(S) = \langle f(x), f(y) \rangle$ setwise; otherwise, Spoiler can win with $3$ pebbles and $2$ rounds by \Lem{LemmaProdSimple}.

 Suppose that $f(S)$ is not a direct factor of $\Soc(H)$.
 Spoiler pebbles $(x, y) \mapsto (f(x), f(y))$.
 We now have the following cases.